 AAF co-founder Charlie Ebersol told ESPN “there’s really a limitless cap on what a player can make.
 Money from the amount of bets placed on them is one of the ways.”

-Adam Candee of Legal Sports Report also raises some valid questions regarding the plan.
+Some have raised questionms regarding the plan.
 For one, what sort of integrity issues will this raise?
 If players know at least some of their compensation is based on the amount of wagering activity they generate, will that affect how they play the game?

 Maybe that’s an anticipated and even welcome side effect, but it could also spur lawmakers to more actively push for federal regulation.
 After all, it’s no big secret that some in Congress are intent on passing federal sports betting laws.